steaklive/ArtLookUp/README.md

 # ArtLookUp

 ArtLookUp is a collection of painters and paintings gathered in one place.
-It was created as a practical exercise for learning Xamarin.Forms development.
+It was created as a practical exercise for learning Xamarin.Forms development and as a sign of my appreciation and love of classical fine art.

 ![picture](ArtLookUp.Android/Resources/drawable-xxxhdpi/ic_launcher.png)